kamilc/runner/doc/design.md

 The ciphersuite of choice is: TLS13_AES_256_GCM_SHA384

+Only v3 certificates are considered for this project and additional check against the subjectAltName is going to be performed by the underlying certificate validation library (webpki).

 ### Authorization

 The authorization step is very basic and is based on the specific value in the client's certificate subject.
 The server keeps a set of allowed common names.
 Upon each request, it reads the CN field from the client certificate's subject and compares with the set.
 If the value is not found, it shortcircuits with the "authorization error" message.